 - Waste streams over the previous 12 months have averaged 73% landfill diversion.

 - Vermicompost worm farm project – in 2015-16 approximately 156 tonnes of green waste was taken to a worm farm, reducing our green waste onsite by 95%.
-The worms digest the green waste and produce castings (organic fertiliser) that will be returned to the Market to be sold to shoppers and also to Council’s Public Spaces department to be used on the City of Port Phillip gardens.
-The first batch of fertiliser will be received in late 2016.
+The worms digest the green waste and produce castings (organic compost) that is returned to the Market and sold to shoppers as Market Magic (pictured) and also to Council’s Public Spaces department to be used on the City of Port Phillip gardens.

 Toilets, florists and washdown areas are using recycled water captured from the Market roof, supplied by the 500,000 litre tank in the York Street car park.